High School Musical: The Musical: The Series: The Soundtrack: Release

-The first song from the soundtrack, "The Medley, the Mashup" was released as a single on November 1, 2019, with an accompanying music video on the DisneyMusicVEVO YouTube account.
+The first song from the soundtrack, "The Medley, the Mashup" was released as a promotional single on November 1, 2019, with an accompanying music video on the DisneyMusicVEVO YouTube account.
 The track is presented as a mashup of the original film's songs.

 Pre-orders for the soundtrack were opened on November 8, 2019.
 In the lead-up to the album's release, selected tracks were made available weekly to correlate with the episodes being distributed.
 After the preview telecast of the series, the songs "I Think I Kinda, You Know" (Duet) and "Start of Something New" (Nini Version) were released.
 On November 12, "Wondering" was released at the same time as the program's Disney+ premiere.
 This was followed by "A Billion Sorrys", which was added to the pre-release on November 19, and the release of "What I've Been Looking For" (Nini & E.J.
 Version) and "All I Want" on November 26.
 "Born to Be Brave" was made available on December 3, followed by "When There was Me and You" (Ricky Version) and "Truth, Justice and Songs in Our Key" on December 10, and "Out of the Old" on December 17.
 On December 24, "Role of a Lifetime" was released, while "Just for a Moment" and the performance versions of "Get'cha Head in the Game" and "Stick to the Status Quo" were added to the soundtrack on December 31.